For students who took a year or more of Calculus in high school or who have earned college credit for Calculus:

 You must satisfy the prerequisites for all of your courses.
 Many math courses have prerequisites that are satisfied either by earning a minimum score on a math placement test or by earning a minimum grade in another college or university math course (high school courses do not satisfy prerequisites).

-When to take the MPT 3
+When to take the Advanced Math Placement Test

 Take this test at least 2 weeks prior to your orientation date.
 Depending on your results, you may also be required to take the ALEKS Math Placement Exam.

-- There is a 60 minute time limit; however, you should allow 90 minutes to complete the entire process
+- There is a 60 minute time limit; however, you should allow 90 minutes to complete the entire process.

 - You must complete the test in one sitting.